 Cold and ultracold molecules

-Our lab focuses on the control of molecules on the single quantum state level.
+Our first experiment focuses on the control of molecules on the single quantum state level.
 Molecules are interesting because compared to atoms, they have extra internal and external degrees of freedom, lending them rich internal structure and long-range anisotropic interactions.
 To get into the quantum regime, we will develop new methods to cool and control molecules.
 The well-controlled molecular building blocks can then be harnessed for explorations of new condensed matter phases, quantum chemistry studies, fundamental physics measurements, quantum information processing, and more.

 Ultracold polar molecules